amirhb86/salvus/README.md

 ```

 At the end of each command it tells you to run some other command.
 Do that
-until its done with everything.
+until it is done with everything.

 You also need to install version 3 of the `eigen` library: